Sunderfield/ultimate-todoist-sync-for-obsidian-experiment/README.md

 Create, edit, and delete tasks from within Obsidian.md to your Todoist.

 > [!CAUTION]
-> Since April 4th of 2025, this plugin is no longer working due to changes on the Todoist API.
-I'm working to migrate to the newer API because the old ones are going to be deprecated, but a lot of rewriting is needed.
-> It might take a while.
-Sorry for the inconvenience :(

-> [!CAUTION]
 > In early April 2025, this plugin was no longer working due to changes on the Todoist API.
 As a lot changed, I had to rewrite 80% of the plugin, so I don't consider this plugin as stable as it was before v0.5.0—any version prior to this will not work.
 Feel free to open bug reports.

 > [!WARNING]